Back to Alabama

 Plain English Breakdown

-This bill removes a rule that stops the same accountant from auditing Class IV municipalities for more than three consecutive years.
+This bill removes a rule that stopped small cities from using the same accountant to check their money records for more than three years in a row.

 What This Bill Does